SuperTapood/Cudheart/README.md

 - [ ] add more tests
 - [ ] add readme to every module
 - [ ] allow trigo funcs to accept angles with flags
-- [ ] create vector using initializer list
-- [ ] assert instead of print in the tests
 - [ ] manually handle all possible exceptions (because cpp exceptions suck)
 - [ ] fix vander
 - [ ] add some meta data